-According to a Malaysian study, MVAs were the common cause of head injury worldwide, after accidents at home, workplace, and during a sports event.
-In this study, 10% of patients were referred to higher centers, 29% went through the rehabilitation process, and 68% were discharged.
-Based on the findings of the Malaysian study, head injury was one of the increasing (7.86%) causes of hospitalization in Malaysian government hospitals in 2014 [18].
+According to a Malaysian study, MVAs comprise the most common cause of head injury worldwide, together with accidents at home, the workplace, and during sports events.
+In this study, 10% of patients were referred to higher centers, 29% underwent rehabilitation, and 68% were discharged.
+Based on the findings of the Malaysian study, head injury was one of the most common causes (7.86%) of hospitalization in Malaysian public hospitals in 2014 [18].

-In one review of 26 studies (Tagliaferri et al.), traumatic brain injury (TBI) is the common cause of most trauma deaths in European countries [19], that is, 235 /100,000 patients with a mean mortality of 15/100,000 patients per year.
-In our study, MVAs were the major cause of head injuries, which is comparable with other studies.
-For example, one study reflected that, in five European countries, traffic accidents were the major (47%) cause of head injuries [20].
+In one review of 26 studies, TBI was found to be the most common cause of trauma-related death in European countries [19], accounting for 235 /100,000 patients with a mean mortality of 15/100,000 patients per year.
+In our study, MVAs comprised the leading cause of head injuries, comparable with the findings of other studies.
+For example, one study found that in five European countries, traffic accidents were the most common (47%) cause of head injury [20].

-In this study, there were 87.3% male and 12.7% female; another study in Saudi Arabia described that males were more affected with head injury than females (78.4% vs. 21.6%) [21].
-These results were also comparable with those of Jason Kisser (2017) [22].
-The results indicated that men are 2.4 times more often to sustain a TBI in their lifetime than women.
-The Glasgow Coma Scale (GCS) score, after its introduction in 1974 [23], has been frequently used as one of the most important predictors of outcome after head injury.
-In our study, based on GCS scores, TBIs were severe in 42.2%, moderate in 28.5%, and mild in 11.1%.
-In another study (J. Leitgeb, 2013) [23], the following pattern was observed: 57% had GCS scores of 13–15, 19% had scores of 10–12, 9% had scores of 7–9, and 15% had scores of 3–6 upon admission.
-The author stated that a low GCS score is more likely to produce unfavorable outcomes.
+In the present study, 87.3% of participants were male and 12.7% were female; another study from the KSA reported that men were more likely than women to sustain a head injury (78.4% vs. 21.6%) [21].
+These results were also comparable to those reported by Kisser et al. [22].
+The results indicated that men are 2.4 times more likely than women to sustain a TBI in their lifetime.
+The GCS score has been frequently used as a major outcome predictor after head injury since its introduction in 1974 [23].
+In our study, based on GCS scores, TBIs were severe in 42.2%, moderate in 28.5%, and mild in 11.1% of patients.
+In another study [23], 57% of participants had GCS scores of 13–15, 19% had scores of 10–12, 9% had scores of 7–9, and 15% had scores of 3–6 upon admission; the authors reported that a low GCS score is more likely to lead to unfavorable outcomes.

-Our finding that patients with intraventricular hemorrhages have worse prognosis and more of them were placed in rehabilitation centers is going in line with the fact that traumatic intraventricular hemorrhage is associated with poor outcome; however, the difference in our study is that intraventricular hemorrhages were more in our study population [24].
+Our finding that patients with intraventricular hemorrhage had a worse prognosis and were more frequently placed in rehabilitation centers is in line with the fact that traumatic intraventricular hemorrhage is associated with poor outcomes; however, the difference is that intraventricular hemorrhage was more frequently observed in our study population [24].

-In addition to that, acute subdural hematomas remain as a strong challenge for neurosurgeons, despite all advances in medical and surgical treatment, where less favorable outcome is still seen; even after decreasing mortality, subdural hematomas patients are prone to lower score on Glasgow outcome score, and they represent major portion of patients who need rehabilitation services when acute treatment is over [25].
+Additionally, acute subdural hematomas remain challenging for neurosurgeons and continue to be associated with less favorable outcomes, despite advances in medical and surgical treatment.
+Even after decreasing mortality, patients with subdural hematomas tend to have low Glasgow Outcome Scores, and they represent a major portion of patients who need rehabilitation services after acute treatment [25].

-The fact that almost 12.5% of our patients are undergoing craniectomy surgery reflects that our institution is believing in decompressive craniectomy and this may explain the reasonable low mortality; however [26] increase in number of patients who are going to rehabilitation hospitals or long-term care facilities is 34%.
-These findings reflect the need of rehabilitation center in almost every province in the Kingdom in the presence of MVA as a major national problem.
+The fact that almost 12.5% of our patients underwent craniectomy reflects that our institution favors decompressive craniectomy, and this may explain the reasonably low mortality rate; however, 34% of our patients were placed in rehabilitation hospitals or long-term care facilities [26].
+These findings reflect the need for rehabilitation centers in almost every province in the KSA given that MVAs remain a major national problem.

-Since 2010, strict speed rules and regulations were implemented and cameras are now installed within cities and on highways, however, it took few years to cover the whole country.
-In 2018, new rules of forbidden text and drive and issuing tickets for such attitude are implemented and are expected to lower the occurrences of devastating car accidents.
-The impact of such regulations is worth reviewing in the next few years and compare to the current numbers.
+Since 2010, strict speeding rules and regulations have been implemented in the KSA, and cameras are now installed within cities and on highways; however, several years were needed for these measures to implemented throughout the country.
+In 2018, new rules forbidding texting while driving and issuing traffic tickets for such behavior were implemented and are expected to lower the occurrence of devastating car accidents.
+The impact of such regulations is worth reviewing in the next few years.